 Excellence in quality

-Imazon’s products undergo a rigorous internal quality control and peer review process.
+Imazon’s products undergo rigorous internal quality control and peer review process.
 This reinforces the Institute’s credibility and respect.